ReachFive/identity-web-core-sdk/README.md

-# Reach5 Identity Web Core SDK
+# Reach5 Identity Web Core SDK (legacy)

-This compatibility branch should only contain `0.1.x` versions and mimicks the behavior of the historical <script> based API.
+This compatibility branch should mimicks the behavior of the historical <script> based API.

 For the up to date library, check the `master` branch.

-## How to use